Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, may use cardiac (heart) catheterization to diagnose or treat a child’s heart condition.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, may use cardiac (heart) catheterization to diagnose or treat a child’s heart condition.

 Your child’s cardiologist will insert a thin, flexible tube called a catheter into a vein or artery in the groin and thread it up to the heart.
 Our specialists perform this procedure in a pediatric catheterization lab.

 Once in the area of the heart, the cardiologist uses the catheter to collect measurements and blood samples from the heart’s chambers and major blood vessels.
 The detailed information your child’s doctor collects during a heart catheterization can provide greater detail and help the doctor reach a precise diagnosis.

 Pediatric catheterization (cath) lab procedures also can be used to treat some heart conditions.
 Specialized catheters can deliver tiny balloons to open narrowed blood vessels or devices that can close blood vessels or some holes between heart chambers (septal defects).